 Engineer a Garbage Can – Using cardboard, paper, tape, glue, and any other materials, invite your preschooler to design a garbage can for picking up trash in the neighborhood.
 Cut up little pieces of paper to fill the can and ensure that it is solid and ready for use!

 Playful Preschool Learning Activities for a Community Helpers Theme

 Build a Fire Station – Using Legos or wooden blocks, invite your preschooler to build a fire station, complete with an opening/garage for the fire truck and an area for the firefighters to sleep while they are working.

 Cardboard Car Ramp – Grab that leftover cardboard box and design a racing ramp for toy cars.
-Use a marker to draw lines on the road and see who’s car makes it to the bottom first!
+Use a marker to draw lines on the road and see whose car makes it to the bottom first!

-Pipe Cleaner Fine Motor – Using a kitchen colander and some pipe cleaners, invite your preschooler to feed the pipe cleaner through the holes on the colander.
+Pipe Cleaner Fine Motor – Using a kitchen colander and some pipe cleaners, invite your preschooler to feed the pipe cleaner through the holes in the colander.
 Encourage them to try to get it all the way through to the other side!

 Social-Emotional Activities for a Community Helpers Preschool Theme

 How Can You Be a Community Helper? – While learning about all the different jobs in our community, it’s important to be able to reflect on how we can be helpers too!
 Invite the child to think about ways that they can help out around town.
 Perhaps they can donate no longer needed toys, clothes, or shoes to a local charity.
 Or they can drop by a fire station and bring cookies or treats to say thank you.
 Encourage your child to think of their own clever ways to help in the community and invite them to make it happen!